appsmithorg/appsmith-docs/website/docs/reference/widgets/table/inline-editing.md

 {{editedValue == "John"}}
 ```

 If a value other than "John" is added to the cell, an error is displayed.
-Similarly, the previously mentioned binding variables can be used to obtain other values and row indexes.&#x20;
+Similarly, the previously mentioned binding variables can be used to obtain other values and row indexes.

 <VideoEmbed host="youtube" videoId="c4Ylp9QUAc0" title="Valid" caption="Valid"/>